Journaling to Reduce Stress

 A journal prompt is just a suggestion for where to take your writing.
 They are usually questions to ask yourself to get going with your writing.
 Prompts give you a direction to begin with your self-dialogue.
 They can be general or very specific; you can use the same prompts again and again (your answers will always be different!); or you can use new prompts each day.
 There are endless sources for effective journaling prompts that you can find online with a quick search, or you can find books on journaling in the library or book store, or come up with your own.

-These are my current favorite journal prompts to help me move through stress and reset my thoughts and energy.
-Give these a try for a few days and see how you feel.
+These are my divorce client’s favorite journal prompts to help them move through stress and reset their thoughts and mood.
+Give these a try and see how you feel.
 You may be surprised at what comes up for you, and the calming and stress-relieving feelings that result from saying what you really fear, what you truly want, and how that all helps you shift how you feel through writing your words.

 There are no solid rules to effective journaling.
 The more you try it, the more you will get a feel for what works for you.
 You may write just a few words for each question, or pages for some of them.
 Some days you won’t want to write at all (and therefore try to bypass how you feel), and some days you’ll find yourself longing to dwell in the beautiful, healing ritual of having someone to talk to (your journal).